Nine (musical): Act I

+Act II

 Back into the present, Guido is on a beach once more.
-With him, Claudia Nardi, a film star, muse of his greatest successes, who has flown from Paris because he needs her, but this time she does not want the role.
-He cannot fathom the rejection.
-He is enraged.
-He fails to understand that Claudia loves him, too, but wants him to love her as a woman 'not a spirit'—and he realizes too late that this was the real reason that she came—in order to know, and now she does.
-He cannot love her that way.
-She is in some way released to love him for what he is, and never to hope for him again.
-Wryly she calls him "My charming Casanova!" thereby involuntarily giving Guido the very inspiration he needs and for which has always looked to her.
-As Claudia lets him go with "Unusual Way," Guido grasps the last straw of all—a desperate, inspired movie—a 'spectacular in the vernacular'—set on "The Grand Canal" and cast with every woman in his life.
+With him is Claudia Nardi, a film star and his muse, who has flown in from Paris for him; however, she does not want the role.
+He is enraged by her rejection.
+Claudia loves him but wants him to love her as a person and not a "spirit", which he cannot do.
+She calls him "My charming Casanova!", thereby involuntarily giving Guido the inspiration he needs ("A Man Like You").
+Claudia lets him go ("Unusual Way"), Guido has an idea for a movie set on the Grand Canal and cast with every woman in his life ("The Grand Canal").

-The improvised movie is a spectacular collision between his real life and his creative one—a film that is as self-lacerating as it is cruel, during which Carla races onto the set to announce her divorce and her delight that they can be married only to be brutally rejected by Guido in his desperate fixation with the next set-up, and which climaxes with Luisa, appalled and moved by his use of their intimacy—and even her words—as a source for the film, finally detonating with sadness and rage.
-Guido keeps the cameras rolling, capturing a scene of utter desolation—the women he loves, and Luisa whom he loves above all, littered like smashed porcelain across the frame of his hopelessly beautiful failure of a film.
-"Cut.
-Print!"
+During the filming of the movie, Carla races onto the set to announce her divorce and her delight that they can be married, only to be rejected by Guido in his fixation on the film.
+Luisa is enraged and saddened by his use of their intimacy and her words as a source for the film.
+Guido keeps the cameras rolling, capturing the desolation of the women he loves ("Cut, Print!").